 Failing to encrypt that data means that anyone with administrator rights in the computer that performs any computation on that data, can see the data.
 It does not matter if the data is encrypted where it comes from, where it goes, or when it is being transmitted.

 At the place of the computation, it is unencrypted.
 And today that is the case for almost all data computation

 Ok but if it’s such a big deal, why do I only hear about it now?

 If you are wondering about this, you are not alone.
 It is not by accident that this type of encryption has only become truly relevant recently.
-There are three reasons for this, and they are connected.
+There are four reasons for this, and they are connected.

 1. Before cloud, on-premise infrastructure acted as a natural defense

 Traditionally, organizations deployed software and held data in their premises, allowing them to physically control and secure their infrastructure.
 So if you could make sure that the data is encrypted when it was stored, and while being piped in the network, you would not mind it being unencrypted in-use because the "attack surface" was relatively limited.
 The admin with such access would probably be a senior level security administrator in your company.